UK says will pay off part of World War One-era debt next year

 Some of the debt that will be repaid next year can be traced back to the 17th century, including debts used to finance the Napoleonic and Crimean wars, the finance ministry said.

-"The fact that we will no longer have to pay the high rate of interest on these gilts means that most important of all, today's decision represents great value for money for the taxpayer," said Chancellor George Osborne.
+"The fact that we will no longer have to pay the high rate of interest on these gilts means that most important of all, today's decision represents great value for money for the taxpayer," said finance minister George Osborne.

 (Reporting by Andy Bruce; Editing by Jon Boyle)